What is a Concussion?

 • Assaults

 Unfortunately, concussions are often overlooked because the signs and symptoms may not appear immediately.
 Even when they do appear, symptoms can be subtle and easily dismissed.
+Learning more will help you spot a possible concussion, know the danger signs and when to go to the emergency room, and how to help someone heal from a concussion.

 How Can You Spot a Possible Concussion in Your Child?